Becoming an HVAC Project Manager: Steps & Certification

 While on the job, techs interested in project management should also develop interpersonal and leadership skills.
 Hopeful HVAC managers should volunteer for opportunities to do client-facing, organizational, and team-lead tasks and offer assistance to current project managers.
 Engaging in tasks like these can accelerate an HVAC tech’s pathway to project management by demonstrating leadership capacity.

-Step 5: Climb the ranks, or apply to outside project manager positions (timeline varies)
+Step 5: Climb the ranks or apply to outside project manager positions (timeline varies)

 Volunteering for high-level tasks at their current places of work may make it possible for HVAC techs to earn leadership positions within an organization.
 However, if an organization already has strong HVAC project leadership, there is no shortage of need for those with HVAC skills who can also lead.
-In October 2022, Indeed.com had over 5,000 listings for HVAC managers.
+In April 2024, Indeed.com had over 3,000 listings for HVAC managers.

 Becca Brewer